mims-harvard/TDC/README.md

 }
 ```

+TDC is built on top of other open-sourced projects.
+If you used these datasets/functions in your research, please cite the original work as well.
+You can find the original paper in the website to the function/dataset.

 ## Contribute

 TDC is a community-driven and open-science initiative.
 To get involved, join our [Slack Workspace](https://join.slack.com/t/pytdc/shared_invite/zt-x0ujg5v6-zwtQZt83fhRdgrYjXRFz5g) and checkout the [contribution guide](CONTRIBUTE.md)!